geodynamics/aspect/opendap/OPeNDAP.md

 If there are problems with any of the following steps, or you want to install the software in a location other than the default, see the detailed installation instructions.
-SKim over the instructions that follow before you start to save some time.
+Skim over the instructions that follow before you start to save some time.

 The _libdap_ library has one prerequisite that is not commonly found